APMilestone3/JoystickMobileApp/README.md

 ### Summary
 We developed an Android app which allows the user to fly an airplane through the FlightGear simulator.
 The application implements a TCP client which sends data to the FlightGear simulator server.
 We actually send data about the ailero,elavator, rudder,throttle.
 The app has a seekBar for the throttle, and another one for the rudder, and also has a joystick for changing the aileron and elevator.
-During the project we implement the MVVM architecture, and using a ForkJoinPool with one thread.
+During the project we implement the MVVM architecture, and used a ForkJoinPool with one thread.

 ### App Features
 - [x] Change the flight speed as desired (the throttle seekBar)